Avodah Zarah: Talmud Bavli

-This chapter is halakhic, dealing with the Mishna and a large number of related topics of Gentile wine.
-Some of these are small, and many of the folios are made up of a great deal of logical units that are difficult to summarize.
+This chapter is halakhic, dealing with the Mishnah and many related topics of gentile wine.
+Some of these are small, and many of the folios are made up of many logical units that are difficult to summarize.
 A selection of halakhic material to do with idolatry and idolatrous wine includes the forcible opening of wine by idolaters (70) and the stream created when pouring wine (72).
-Other halakhic material includes the laws of a harlot's wage (62-63), the definition of a Ger Toshav (64), acquisition of property by a Gentile (71-72), and settling a price in negotiations (72).
-There is one aggadic paragraph where a rabbi explains the merits of the World to Come to a Gentile friend.
+Other halakhic material consists of the laws of a harlot's wage (62–63), the definition of a ger toshav (64), acquisition of property by a gentile (71–72), and settling a price in negotiations (72).
+In one aggadic paragraph, a rabbi explains the merits of the World to Come to a gentile friend.

 Relationship with Christianity

 According to Rabbi Avrohom Yeshaya Karelitz, the tractate does include Christianity as a form of idolatry:

 Even medieval Jews understood very well that Christianity is avodah zarah of a special type.
 The tosafists assert that although a Christian pronouncing the name of Jesus in an oath would be taking the name of "another god," it is nonetheless the case that when Christians say the word "God," they have in mind the Creator of heaven and earth.
 Some later authorities took the continuation of that Tosafot to mean that this special type of avodah zarah is forbidden to Jews but permissible to gentiles, so that a non-Jew who engages in Christian worship commits no sin.

 An Aggadic legend from tractate Avodah Zarah 8a contains contemporary observations regarding the Roman mid-winter holidays Saturnalia and Calenda and, a talmudic hypothesis about the pre-historic origin of the winter solstice festival, that would later become the day of Sol Invictus and Christmas.

 In the Middle Ages, the entire tractate was expunged from many European editions by Christian censors, and it was considerably difficult to obtain a copy.